-The terms (D), (K), and (µ) define the parameters depth, effective permeability, and viscosity, respectively.
-Utilizing the single phase form of the Material Balance equation as described by Eq.
-37, the equation can be expanded to incorporate the two flowing phases, as seen below.
+Here (v) is the superficial velocity and (K) is the absolute permeability.
+The terms (kr) and (µ) define the relative permeability and viscosity, respectively.
+In addition, (g) is the gravitational acceleration; (ρ) is the density; and (D) is the parameters depth.
+The single phase form of the Material Balance equation can be utilized to incorporate the two flowing phases, as in Eqs.
+37.